lav30/BankAuthentication/README.md

 - **Interpretation of Results**

-These experiments have been conducted assuming a significance level of 0.05 and when the p-value < 0.05, the null hypothesis can be rejected and conclude that there is a significant difference in the performance of the algorithms and both models do not perform equally well on this dataset.
+These experiments have been conducted assuming a significance level of 0.05 and when the p-value < 0.05, the null hypothesis can be rejected.
 This only applies to Case 3 where the mean accuracies of KNN and Logistic Regression have been compared and a p-value of 0.013 is obtained.
 Hence, in this case, the results indicate that there is a statistically significant difference between the performance of the models and that one model (KNN) performs better on the dataset.